Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Back and arm support are more relaxed than the other options.
+• Back and arm support are more relaxed than on the other options.

 • Cover care is less convenient than machine-washable upholstery.

-• Overall style is chunkier and more casual than a tailored modern sofa.
+• The overall style is chunkier and more casual than a tailored modern sofa.

 Delaney 4-Seat Modular Sofa Chaise with Storage Ottoman